-• The Council is satisfied that there will be no significant negative effects in terms of their scale, design, location, emissions,

-- landscape setting, storage facilities, cumulative impact, odour and noise. - Levels of pollutants have been minimised through the use of best available technology, including abatement technology. - Proposals meet the relevant criteria in the assessment checklist for renewable energy developments.
+- The Council is satisfied that there will be no significant negative effects in terms of their scale, design, location, emissions, landscape setting, storage facilities, cumulative impact, odour and noise. - Levels of pollutants have been minimised through the use of best available technology, including abatement technology. - Proposals meet the relevant criteria in the assessment checklist for renewable energy developments.

 - 8.4 Biomass is the general term for natural or organic fuel source.
 Biomass is produced from organic materials derived from recently living plant organisms or from metabolic by-products such as organic or food waste products. - 8.5 The role of the planning system is to consider the production facility and any associated impacts and not the production of the fuel source.
 The location of biomass plants is likely to be determined by a number of factors related to the economic costs of transporting supply materials from source, the availability of feedstock through the year, the location of the end user and the scale of the plant.
 Biomass plants are industrial in nature but require to be located close to sources of feedstock and be accessible to the end users of the product and/or a national grid connection for large power producing industrial plant.
 These factors will be taken into account when considering applications.
-Consideration should also be given to how to dispose of the waste from the burnt fuel. - 8.6 The combustion of biomass has the potential to impact air quality.
+Consideration should also be given to how to dispose of the waste from the burnt fuel.

+- 8.6 The preferred location for commercial biomass facilities is within industrial locations.
+Small-scale facilities associated with existing or proposed developments such as schools, housing developments, industrial uses or commercial uses may also be acceptable subject to development management considerations.
+It is recognised that such facilities can contribute to national energy targets through supplying surplus electricity or gas to the electricity grid or the gas grid. - 8.7 The combustion of biomass has the potential to impact air quality.
 There are national commitments to increase renewable heat however these commitments have to be balanced against protecting air quality and public health.
 A biomass screening assessment will be undertaken by the Council as part of the application process; this may identify a requirement for more detailed modelling.